LensError/CVRModAssistant/README.md

 ## Features

 - **Clean and Intuitive Interface**: Designed for ease of use with a focus on readability and smooth navigation.
-- **Mod Management**: Browse, install, update, and remove mods from the CVRmg community with ease.
+- **Mod Management**: Browse, install, update, and remove mods from the CVRmg community.
 - **Sync Support**: One-click synchronization to keep your local mods up to date.
 - **In-App Updates**: Checks for updates on startup and lets you download and apply them without leaving the app (installer build).
-- **Multi-Target Distribution**: Choose between a professional installer or a clean, portable executable.

 ## Presets